-Whether you're managing a small online business or using Jamstack to scale a larger web application, you need actionable metrics that are easily accessible so you can deliver an exceptional digital customer experience and quickly find the root of any end-user facing problem.
-New Relic browser monitoring is an all-in-one solution that helps front-end, full-stack, and web developers measure and improve application performance and end-user responsiveness.
+Whether you're managing a small online business or using Jamstack to scale a larger web application, you need actionable metrics that are easily accessible so you can deliver an exceptional digital customer experience and quickly find the root of any issues facing your users.
+New Relic browser monitoring is an all-in-one solution that helps frontend, full-stack, and web developers measure and improve application performance and end-user responsiveness.

 We’ve recently added some new features to our browser monitoring experience so you can easily troubleshoot and optimize your front-end applications.
 Check out our updates:

 Industry-standard Google Web Vitals, front and center

 Google’s Core Web Vitals are now natively incorporated into the browser monitoring user interface, so you can see these critical metrics at-a-glance without having to build custom dashboards.

 Google Web Vitals are industry-standard metrics that help you analyze load performance, responsiveness, and layout stability of your web applications.
 Core Web Vitals are the subset of Web Vitals that apply to all web pages.

 You can now immediately visualize and analyze your applications’ largest contentful paint, first input delay, and cumulative layout shift.
 If your site unexpectedly slows down or crashes, frontend engineers can find the problem and dive deeper into the issue without context switching.

 We understand the vigilance needed to maintain high page availability.
 With New Relic relevant insights and signals natively in the UI, it’s easy for you to reduce your mean time to resolution (MTTR) and keep a finger on the pulse of your key performance metrics.